cn-poe-community/pob-building-creator/README.md

 # Reference Projects

 - [PathOfBuilding](https://github.com/PathOfBuildingCommunity/PathOfBuilding) A great tool of POE.
-- [void-battery](https://github.com/afq984/void-battery) A building exporter of TW POE. `pob-building-creater` learns a lot from it.
+- [void-battery](https://github.com/afq984/void-battery) A building exporter of TW POE. this project learns a lot from it.